b-lukaszuk/BS_wJ_eng/contents/transcription.md

 """
 replace(sco(s), Regex("\ncggtcccac") => "\\\\ncggtcccac")
 ```

+> Note.
+For large files you should probably read it line by line with something
+> like `for line in eachline(file) #do sth with line# end` or use a dedicated
+> library.

 The nucleotide bases (`a`, `c`, `t`, `g`) are grouped by 10.
 Moreover, notice
 the `\n` character on the right.
 It is a